hyungmogu/cloud-guru-Implementing-a-full-CI-CD-pipeline/04_continuous_integration/03_setting_up_jenkin_projects.md

 # Setting Up Jenkin Projects

-## Webhooks
+## Jenkins Projects
-- `webhooks` are event notifications made from one application to another via http
+- `freestyle project` is a simple way to implement a CI build in jenkins

+#